Sautéed Parsnips with White Wine and Thyme

-A classy yet stand-out side dish, these sautéed parsnips are flavored with wine, butter, and thyme.
+A classy, stand-out side dish, sautéed parsnips are flavored with wine, butter, and thyme.
 They’re the perfect addition to any meal – especially Thanksgiving!

 Nutritionally speaking, parsnips bring vitamin C, vitamin K, and folate to the table, along with fiber.
 They’re rich in antioxidants and low in calories.

-They’re the perfect unexpected ingredient in soups and other dishes like pasta and they also shine on their own.
+Perhaps not the prettiest food in the world, parsnips are one of my favorite things.
+They’re the perfect unexpected ingredient in soups and pasta, and they also shine on their own.
 My mom once made parsnip cupcakes and they were AMAZING.
-Looking through my parsnips archives, it has become clear that they need to make an appearance here more frequently!
-Those are all such old (and ugly!) recipes.

 Ingredients